 GLM 5.2 Pricing and Availability

-GLM 5.2 went live immediately across every GLM Coding Plan tier, with the standalone API, the Z.ai chatbot, and the downloadable MIT weights following the week after launch.
-The Coding Plan is a subscription that routes through the same Anthropic-compatible endpoint, billed quarterly but commonly quoted as a monthly figure.
+GLM 5.2 went live immediately across every GLM Coding Plan tier, with the standalone API, the Z.ai chatbot, and the downloadable MIT weights all released in the week after launch.
+The Coding Plan is a subscription that routes through the same Anthropic-compatible endpoint, billed monthly, with annual billing knocking roughly 30% off each tier.

-The entry tier costs $30 per quarter (about $10/month) and targets individual developers doing moderate coding assistance.
+The entry tier costs $18/month (about $12.60/month on annual billing) and targets individual developers doing moderate coding assistance.
 It is the cheapest way to test GLM 5.2 inside a tool like Claude Code.

-Pro runs $90 per quarter (about $30/month) and is aimed at power users running multi-file refactors and agentic tasks daily.
+Pro runs $72/month (about $50.40/month on annual billing) and is aimed at power users running multi-file refactors and agentic tasks daily.

-Max costs $240 per quarter (about $80/month) for developers who keep an agent running through the workday.
+Max costs $160/month (about $112/month on annual billing) for developers who keep an agent running through the workday.
 Team pricing is seat-based for organisations.
 For a sense of how that stacks up against rival open models, our breakdown of Rio 3.5 Open covers another Chinese open-weight release worth comparing.

 Should You Use GLM 5.2?